medialab/xan/docs/cmd/groupby.md

     --keep <cols>            Keep this selection of columns, in addition to the ones representing groups, in the output.
 Only values from the first seen row per group will be kept.
-    --pivot <cols>           Perform a single aggregation over all of selected columns where current column value will be named "cell" in given expression and create a column per group with the result in the output.
+    -C, --along-cols <cols>  Perform a single aggregation over all of selected columns and create a column per group with the result in the output.
     -S, --sorted             Use this flag to indicate that the file is already sorted on the group columns, in which case the command will be able to considerably optimize memory usage.